 - Export your messages from Windows Mail in .eml format.

 - Navigate to the .eml files folder.
 The default location for Windows Live mail is C:\Users\<username>\AppData\Local\Microsoft\Windows Live Mail (or \Windows Mail).
 NOTE: To be able to see the "App Data" folder, you must change the Folder Options to "Show hidden files, folders, and drives" first.

 - Click .
 Your data will be imported.

 Importing Windows Mail Contacts

 In order to import Windows contacts into Thunderbird, you must export the contacts to a text file (.csv format) and import the file into Thunderbird.
-See the Import, export, or change the format for contacts article at Microsoft.com for instructions on how to export contacts in Windows 7.
+See the Export contacts from Outlook article at Microsoft.com for instructions on how to export contacts in Windows.

 In the Import Address Book window that appears, use the Move Up and Move Down buttons to match the address book fields on the left to the correct data for import on the right, and uncheck items you do not want to import.
 When you are done, click OK.
 Your contacts should now be imported and ready for use in Thunderbird.

 Note that if you are having problems importing the fields properly (like when all record data to import shows up inside the first field row when inside the Import Address Book window), this is probably a result of an exported .csv file containing semicolons instead of commas, or the other way around.
 This usually happens because the separator in Windows Regional settings does not match the one for the Thunderbird locale, for instance when you exported a .csv file using an English Windows version and try to import it into a non-English version of Thunderbird.
 In this case, you should make the list separator match in your Regional settings before exporting the .csv file, or you could edit the already exported .csv file using a text editor and replace all semicolons by commas (or vice versa), and retry the import step.